Heating, Ventilating, Air Conditioning and Refrigeration (CRT.HVAC)

 This course covers the basic refrigeration cycle, as well as refrigeration components and types of refrigerants.
 Students work with tools and gauges, measure temperatures and pressures and practice refrigeration safety procedures.

-This course covers compressors, valves, and metering devices.
+This course covers compressors, valves and metering devices.
 The course also covers domestic refrigerator and freezer systems.
-The student will gain hands on training installation, trouble shooting, service, and repair of domestic refrigerators.
+The student will gain hands-on training in installation, troubleshooting, service and repair of domestic refrigerators.
 Reclaiming procedures are also covered.

 This course covers: ductless and central air-conditioning, absorption and evaporative cooling, humidity control, thermostats, heating and cooling loads, air conditioning installation and troubleshooting/service.